-Carotid endarterectomy is a type of vascular surgery that may be an option for patients who have carotid artery disease, or narrowing in the carotid arteries that supply blood to the brain.
+Carotid endarterectomy is an open surgical procedure that treats carotid stenosis.
 This narrowing usually occurs due to build-up of fatty deposits, or plaque (called atherosclerosis).
 When atherosclerosis builds up in the carotid arteries, blood flow to the brain may be impaired, increasing the risk of stroke.
 Additionally, small pieces of plaque may dislodge and block a vessel in the brain, leading to stroke.
 Carotid endarterectomy for carotid artery disease treatment improves blood flow through the carotid arteries by removing the plaque from inside the diseased artery.

 To perform a carotid endarterectomy, a surgeon makes an incision on the side of the neck where the affected carotid artery is located.
 The surgeon opens the artery and removes the plaque, then sutures the artery back together to restore normal blood flow to the brain.